ChriKub/gfautils/README.md

 Returns the pathDict with all pathPositions of this segment.

+	get_ecotypeList()

+Returns a list of all traversed ecotypes.

 	get_path_positions(pathID: _str_)

 Returns all positions this segment has in the path.